elastest/elastest-device-emulator-service/docs/dev-docs.md

    * From *IDE and console*:
-     * Run *prep-env.sh* from the console to install all openmtc dependencies and to create the environment for zigbeeipe,memsipe and frontend services.
+     * Run *prep-env.sh* from the console to install all OpenMTC dependencies and to create the environment for memsipe and frontend services.
           ```
        $cd eds/FrontEnd/openmtc-gevent
        $./prep-env.sh

           ```

-   * Go to the rest_app directory and run foolowing:
+   * Go to the rest_app directory and run following:
       ```
       pip install -r requirements.txt